LaurentRDC/personal-website/posts/existential.md

 ---
 title: Can you make heterogeneous lists in Haskell?
-Sure — as long your intent is clear
+Sure — as long as your intent is clear
 date: 2021-09-26
 summary: Haskell's type system might seem restrictive sometimes.
 For example, heterogeneous lists are not allowed.
 In this post, I show how to build heterogenous collections using existential quantification -- which requires us to be explicit about our intent.
 ---